 Sales enablement is the term used to describe the various activities that a marketing team can undertake to support sales teams.
 This can include creating content such as blog posts, ebooks, webinars and infographics, as well as developing lead nurturing programs and providing training and support on using the latest marketing tools and techniques.

-How to better align sales and marketing
+How to align sales and marketing around lead generation

 In order to better align sales and marketing, it is important to establish clear communication between the two departments.
-Marketing should keep sales updated on any new lead-generation campaigns or strategies, and sales should provide feedback to marketing on what is working and what is not.
+Marketing should keep sales updated on any new sales lead generation campaigns or strategies, and sales should provide feedback to marketing on what is working and what is not.
 Taking steps to put processes and tools in place to ensure both teams have what they need to be successful in reaching their goals goes a long way in ensuring your sales and marketing teams will work in harmony to get great results.

 Here are some steps to take that can help sales and marketing teams work better together:

-1. Agree on roles and responsibilities.
 Sales and marketing teams need to have a clear understanding of who is responsible for what.
 This will help avoid confusion and duplication of effort.

-2. Set measurable goals.
 Both teams should agree on specific, measurable goals for the lead-generation process.
 This will help everyone stay focused and on track.

-3. Create a system for tracking leads.
 It’s important to have a system in place for tracking leads as they move through the sales funnel.
 This way, everyone can see where things stand at any given time and make necessary adjustments.
 We always recommend having a CRM such as HubSpot in place.
 They are easy to use and allow all responsible parties access to the data they need to know how they are measuring up to their goals.